Relintai/pandemonium_engine_docs/03_usage/03_3d/procedural_geometry/01_intro.md

 ImmediateGeometry is useful for prototyping because of its straightforward API, but it is slow because the geometry is rebuilt every frame.
 It is most useful for adding simple geometry for visual debugging (e.g. by drawing lines to visualize physics raycasts etc.).

-For more information about ImmediateGeometry, please see the `ImmediateGeometry tutorial ( doc_immediategeometry )`.

 ## Which one should I use?